-In the INPUT, MATTER box goes the materials that the product in question is composed of, and these material's impacts on humans, animals and plants, as well as the air, water, and ecosystems.
-This box also contains the amounts of the materials of which the product is made that are from recycled materials, the amounts that are made from non-renewable materials (such as fossil fuels based materials), the amounts of water needed to produce the product and the waste water released in the process of production, and the total waste that results from the products production.
-For example, it is estimated that for new carpeting for every truckload of final product, there are 32 truckloads of waste.2 Similarly, there are 4,000 pounds of waste per pound of laptop computer and 100,000 per pound of semiconductor chip.3
+The INPUT, MATTER box reflects the potential adverse impact of the Materials and production methods on humans, animals and plants, as well as the air, water, and ecosystems.
+This box also contains the amount of the materials in the product made from recycled materials, the amount made from non-renewable materials (such as fossil fuels based materials), the amount of water needed to produce the product, the waste water released in the process of production and the total waste that results from the product's production.
+Few consumers are aware of production waste.
+For example, it is estimated that for every truckload of new carpet product, there are 32 truckloads of waste2.
+Similarly, there are 4,000 pounds of waste per pound of laptop computer and 100,000 lbs. waste per pound of semiconductor chip.3